 That brings us to our final macro in the discussion of macros, which is dietary fat.
-The 1990’s did us a real disservice by fear-mongering the consumption of fat and spreading the message that “fat makes you fat”, as
+The 1990s did us a real disservice by fear-mongering the consumption of fat and spreading the message that “fat makes you fat.”

-Healthy fats are a great source of energy, are crucial for vitamin absorption (such as vitamins A, D, E, and K), will help you feel satiated and full after meals.
+Healthy fats are a great source of energy and are crucial for vitamin absorption (such as vitamins A, D, E, and K).
+They will also help you feel satiated and full after meals.
 Not getting enough healthy fats or quality sources of fats can contribute to hormone issues, menstrual cycle issues, skin problems, depression, and more.

 How Much Fat Should I Eat?

-It can be pretty common to see menstrual cycle irregularities and/or loss of menstrual cycle if we’re consistently only getting something like ~35-50g of fats per day.
-For this reason, a safe bet is to set fat goals at no less than something like 20-25% of total calories // make sure to be getting in a minimum of something like ~60-70g per day.
+It can be pretty common to see menstrual cycle irregularities and/or loss of menstrual cycle if we’re consistently only getting ~35-50g of fats per day.
+For this reason, a safe bet is to set fat goals at no less than 20-25% of total calories.
+Said another way: make sure to get a minimum of ~60-70g per day.
 As always, your mileage may vary and you’ll need to test to see where you feel best! (: